GhanshyamSharma122/Homomorphic-Encryption/README.md

 # Optimized Indexing and Search with Homomorphic Encryption

-Samsung PRISM Research Project - Privacy-preserving vector similarity search using Homomorphic Encryption.
+Privacy-preserving vector similarity search using Homomorphic Encryption.

 ## Overview